wso2/docs-is/en/includes/guides/api-authorization.md

 # API Authorization with Role Based Access Control (RBAC)

-Role Based Access Control (RBAC) in {{product_name}} lets organizations grant limited access to its API resources based on the assigned roles of a user.
+Role Based Access Control (RBAC) lets organizations grant limited access to its API resources based on the assigned roles of a user.

 {{product_name}} uses the following terms to define various components of API authorization.